UC Davis Researchers Release Alarming Findings On Wildfire Smoke Impacting Healthy Lungs

 DAVIS (CBS13) – A team of researchers at UC Davis Health discovered wildfire smoke puts even healthy people at risk of developing lung disease.

 The senior author of the study explained what surprised her the most and what she wants to be done so your lungs are protected.
-The 2020 wildfire season, what’s been called the worst on record, prompted Angela Haczku to launch the study.READ MORE: Missing Hiker Found Dead In Sierra County Near Young America Lake
+The 2020 wildfire season, what’s been called the worst on record, prompted Angela Haczku to launch the study.READ MORE: The Who Announce New Tour; Sacramento Stop Scheduled For October 2022

 “I usually go out running.
 And I got tired and I was coughing after each run,” said Angela Haczku, UC Davis Lung Center Research Director.